matt-dray/projects/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pkgs-etc
+# projects

 <!-- badges: start -->
 <!-- badges: end -->

-👨‍💻 A work-in-progress list of projects I’ve been working on.
+👨‍💻 A work-in-progress list of personal projects I’ve been working on.

 ## 📦 R Packages